The following information was pivotal in my decision to work from home with a world renown Wellness Company.

 In August 2010, a Government Accountability Office (GAO) report warned that "a small proportion of the U.S. population does have allergic reactions to formaldehyde resins on their clothes."
 However, the GAO made no recommendations for any regulatory action.

 Dr. Epstein supports both regulatory and legislative action based on scientific evidence in the five National Toxicology Program Reports on Carcinogens that classified formaldehyde as "reasonably anticipated to be a human carcinogen," based on limited evidence of carcinogenicity in humans, and sufficient evidence in experimental animals.

-This evidence was confirmed in a series of reports by the prestigious International Agency for Research on Cancer (IARC).
-Its 2006 and 2010 reports explicitly warn that formaldehyde is "a known cause of leukemia in experimental animals - and nasal cancer" in humans.
+This evidence was confirmed in a series of reports by the prestigious cause of leukemia in experimental animals - and nasal cancer" in humans.
+(IARC).
+Its 2006 and 2010 reports explicitly warn that formaldehyde is "a known

-"Strong" evidence of the nasal cancer risk was also cited in the May 2010 President's Cancer Panel report, "Environmental Cancer Risk: What Can We Do Now?"
+"Strong" evidence of the nasal cancer risk was also cited in the May 2010 report, "Environmental Cancer Risk: What Can We Do Now?"